catasto-open/catasto-ingest/docs/development.md

 As per the warning in the previous section we have to configure the Prefect client CLI in order to communicate with the API endpoints which are available docker network of the composition.

-The composition already provides a `cli` service to mount your local flows to the container and execute the deployment script .
+The composition already provides a `cli` service to mount your local flows to the container and execute the deployment script.
 It's just a command away from the container execution of a bash shell where you can run the deployment script.
 Use the above commands in the previous section to go into the container.

 For the `demo.py` flow we have already created a deployment script `flows/deployments/demo_deployment.py` in python so you have to just execute it: